argonne-lcf/ATPESC_MachineLearning/01advanced_profiling_deep_learning/profiling_pytorch.md

 - Memory access patterns
 - Communication (specially in distributed computing)

+In this age and time, where we are increasingly becoming more dependent on external codes, and models; perhaps, a profiler can be treated as a useful _learning tool?_

 There are many profilers available for profiling AI/ML applications, specially coming from vendor specific software stack.
 The PyTorch profiler gives us a